Czi24/Awesome-MLLM-LLM-Colab/README.md

 ## License

 This project follows the licenses of the original repositories.
-For more details, please refer to the LICENSE file in this repository.
+For more details, please refer to the LICENSE file in this repository .

 ---